moddio/moddio-docs/scripting-reference/actions/condition.md

 # Overview

 An if/else statement.
-If the evaluated input is equal (or whatever you selected it to, like not equal) then the first part will trigger.
+If the expression evaluates to true then the first part will trigger.
 Else, the second part will trigger.

 ## Example Usage